 Metallic tiles are subject to oxidation which changes the surface coloration to more shadow tones.

 Oxidation is accelerated in the presence of water.

 There is very little tile that is stocked.
 McIntyre manufactures a huge variety of colors and sizes.
 It is not practical to have ready-made product available.
 Most tile orders are manufactured to order.

 Our lead time is usually 4 to 6 weeks.
 This can vary over the calendar year.
 Check with the factory for current availability.

-Yes, we do have accelerated production placement for a 20% surcharge.
 This is not always practical.
 Please check with the factory for availability.

 Please send us exact specifications as to quantity, product line, tile size, trim tiles required and any decorative tiles or accessories.
 We will produce an Order Acknowledgement and return it to you for verification and acceptance.
 Terms of payment and Estimated Completion will be indicated.
 Please sign and date and return with any Deposit required and we will schedule your production.